-- Market Share – Home-automation is a growing market, but SmartHomes entered into the market last year and is trying to capture market share.
-As a recent player in the market, pricing the HUB at the higher end of the range would undermine the company’s strategy to capture market share quickly.
+- Market Share – Home-automation is a growing market, but SmartHomes entered the market last year and is trying to capture market share.
+As a relative newcomer, pricing the HUB at the higher end of the range would undermine the company’s strategy to capture market share quickly.

-- Expected Profit Margin – Although SmartHomes is new to the market, it is selling in large retail outlets, which requires the company to order its products in large volumes from its suppliers to meet customer demand.
-SmartHomes receives large discounts on high-volume purchases which allow the company to meet its profit objectives at a lower price point than a number of its competitors that sell in smaller retail outlets.
+- Expected Profit Margin – Although SmartHomes is new to the market, it is selling to large online retailers, which requires the company to order its products in large volumes from its suppliers to meet customer demand.
+SmartHomes receives large discounts on high-volume purchases, which allows the company to meet its profit objectives at a lower price point than several competitors that sell in smaller retail outlets.

-- Distribution Channel – Another advantage of selling through a large retailer is a simplified distribution channel.
-While the pressures to fill orders and move product are high when working with large retailers, companies are able to get their products into the hands of a large number of customers through a single bulk delivery to a single store.
-Because SmartHomes works with a large retailer, the costs associated with the distribution channel are significantly lower than a number of their competitors working with small retailers, which will allow SmartHomes to meet profit objectives at a lower price.
+- Distribution Channel – Another advantage of selling through a large online retailer is a simplified distribution channel.
+Although the pressures to fill orders and move product are high when working with large retailers, companies can get their products into the hands of a large number of customers through a single bulk delivery to a single warehouse.
+Because SmartHomes works with a large retailer, the costs associated with the distribution channel are significantly lower than their competitors working with small retailers, which will allow SmartHomes to meet profit objectives at a lower price.

 After considering these factors, SmartHomes determines the standalone selling price of the HUB and SmartHomes App to be $60.